 Passengers affected as German airport security strike continues

-DUESSELDORF, Germany (Reuters) - Thousands of travelers faced a second day of disruption at German airports as a strike by security guards over pay continued on Friday, causing more than 100 flight cancellations.
+DUESSELDORF, Germany (Reuters) - Thousands of travellers faced a second day of disruption at German airports as a strike by security guards over pay continued on Friday, causing more than 100 flight cancellations.

-In addition, Berlin's Schoenefeld airport said it had suspended all arrivals and departures until 8 a.m.
-ET after a small private plane ran off the runway in the morning.
+In addition, Berlin's Schoenefeld airport said it had suspended all arrivals and departures until 1300 GMT after a small private plane ran off the runway in the morning.

-Cologne-Bonn airport said more than half of the 200 flights scheduled for Friday had already been canceled and more would likely follow over the course of the day.
+Cologne-Bonn airport said more than half of the 200 flights scheduled for Friday had already been cancelled and more would likely follow over the course of the day.

-At the northern airport of Hamburg, numerous flights by airlines including Lufthansa were canceled.
+At the northern airport of Hamburg, numerous flights by airlines including Lufthansa (LHAG.DE) were cancelled.
 The airport's operator said about 20,000 departing passengers were affected by the strike.

 The strike had caused more than 200 flight cancellations at Hamburg and Duesseldorf airports on Thursday.